ringcentral/join-ringcentral/README.md

-# Invite to RingCentral
+# Join RingCentral

-Provide a page to invite users by email to join a RingCentral chat.
+Provide a page to let users join a RingCentral team chat by email.